Humbleness VS Humility: 5 Basic Differences

 Reverend Billy Graham

-Graham was adamant in attributing his personal success to the grace of God rather than to himself.
+Graham was adamant about attributing his personal success to God's grace rather than to himself.
 The Southern preacher focused solely on spreading God's message.
-In his own humility, he brought people closer to their faith while treating them with kindness and respect.
+In his humility, he brought people closer to their faith while treating them with kindness and respect.

 Albert Einstein